 Follow up with children who need 2 doses and those who haven't scheduled an appointment.
-At the end of each month starting when your first shipment of vaccine is received, run a follow-up scheduling report of all active patients; exclude from this report all those scheduled for well-child exams through October and all those already scheduled for a flu-shot appointment.
-These remaining patients may require extra outreach to come in for their vaccine.
-A follow up call/text/mailing/email, whatever is reasonable for your office, is likely necessary.
-Also consider asking parents of children who need 2 doses to schedule an appointment for the second dose, while they are in the office for the first dose.
+At the end of each month starting when your first shipment of vaccine is received, run a follow-up scheduling report of all active patients; excluding those scheduled for well-child exams through October and those already scheduled for a flu-shot appointment.
+These remaining patients may require extra outreach.
+A follow up call/text/mailing/email is likely necessary.
+Also consider asking parents of children who need 2 doses to schedule an appointment for the second dose while they are in the office for the first dose.

 Continue to vaccinate throughout the season (through June 30th).
 Influenza is unpredictable, may have multiple peaks, and can occur any time.